evgenyb/aks-workshops/03-immutable-aks-infrastructure-with-bicep/labs/lab-03/readme.md

 Quite often you need to use one resource id as a reference inside other resource template.
 For instance, when you deploy your AKS cluster into your own VNet, you need to provide subnet id as a reference.
 Let's expose `aks` subnet id as an Bicep `output`.

-In our Bicep template `aks` subnet is implemented as an individual resource called `aksSubnet` type of `subnets`. [subnets](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/subnets?tabs=bicep&WT.mc_id=AZ-MVP-5003837) is a Bicep resource, containing several properties, including `id`.
+In our Bicep template `aks` subnet is implemented as an individual child resource called `aksSubnet` type of `subnets`. [subnets](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/virtualnetworks/subnets?tabs=bicep&WT.mc_id=AZ-MVP-5003837) is a Bicep resource, containing several properties, including `id`.

 To expose `aks` subnet id, add the following code to the end of the Bicep file: